Symsagittifera roscoffensis: Phylogeny: incertae sedis?

 In 1886, Yves Delage wondered about the simplicity of the acoela body plan organization: is it the consequence of a loss, of regressions of characters during the evolution or the acoels preserved, for certain characters, an ancestral body plan organization?
-These flatworms were first assimilated to Turbellaria within the phylum plathelminthes, mainly on the basis of morphological resemblances.
-After numerous phylogenetics and phylogenomics studies, these acoela worms were placed within the subphylum Acoelomorpha phylum Xenacoelomorpha.
+These flatworms were first assimilated to Turbellaria within the phylum Platyhelminthes, mainly on the basis of morphological resemblances.
+After numerous phylogenetics and phylogenomics studies, these acoela worms were placed within the subphylum Acoelomorpha, phylum Xenacoelomorpha.

 The phylogenetic position of the acoela is unstable and has been the subject of much discussion: arguments place them at the base of the bilaterians, before the deuterostomians/protostomians dichotomy, while others place them rather at the base of deuterostomians.
 Regardless of their phylogenetic position within metazoans, acoela may have retained some ancestral traits of bilaterians during evolution and thus represent an object of study that would potentially help to better understand the diversification of body plan organization in animals with bilateral symmetry.